-- Do not install applications with unknown sources to your mobile device.
+- Do not install or run applications with unknown sources on your mobile device.
 Do not use untrusted custom virtual keyboards.

 - Install from reliable sources and update the latest anti-virus and anti-spyware software regularly on your mobile device, whenever they are available.

 - Review application permissions and ensure permissions requested are appropriate for the type of application being downloaded.
 Do not authorise any unnecessary access permission when installing software / applications.

 - Check what Apps are running in the background mode and stop unnecessary applications from running.